gravitational/teleport/rfd/0052-passwordless.md

 WebAuthn challenge storage is currently [scoped per-user]( https://github.com/gravitational/teleport/blob/master/rfd/0040-webauthn-support.md#webauthn-challenge-storage).
-For passwordless we require a global challenge storage, since challenges may be issued to an anonymous user.
-For simplicity, the global challenge storage will replace the current per-user storage.
+For passwordless we require a global challenge storage, since challenges are issued to anonymous users.
+Per-user challenge storage is kept for MFA (multi-factor authentication) and registration, since they aren't subject to the same limitations as the global storage (see the [security](#security) section for details).

-The new key space for challenges is `/webauthn/sessionData/{scope}/{id}`, where `{scope}` is either `login` or `registration` and `{id}` is the base64 raw URL encoding of the challenge.
-As in the current implementation, challenges are deleted as soon as they are "spent" by a user.
+The new key space for challenges is `/webauthn/sessionData/{scope}/{id}`, where `{scope}` is limited to `login` and `{id}` is the base64 raw URL encoding of the challenge.
+Challenges are deleted as soon as they are "spent" by a user.

 The [SessionData](
 https://github.com/gravitational/teleport/blob/f423f7fedc088b97cb666c13dcdcf54bd289b1bf/api/types/webauthn/webauthn.proto#L45)
 proto is modified as below: